Reference Architecture: Zero Trust Network Access for Contractors and Temp Workers

 - Social Media sites will be launched in a remote browser session using the Citrix Remote Browser Isolation service.

 - If contractor or temp worker must access personal websites such as health and finance on their devices through CompanyA resource, appropriate policies protect their privacy.

 - CompanyA requires a Security Analytics service to identify compromised contractors and temp workers and automatically maintain a secure environment.

 The subsequent sections provide greater detail into specific design decisions for CompanyA’s contractor and temp worker protection reference architecture.

 CompanyA’s authentication policy denies access if the contractor or temp worker device does not pass an endpoint security scan.
-The scan verifies the device is managed by checking for a device certificate.
+The scan verifies that the device is managed by checking for a device certificate.
 When the device passes the scan, contractors and temp workers can then log on to the Citrix Gateway.
-CompanyA has determined that providing access to resources with a username and password does not provide adequate security and will require multifactor authenitication.
+CompanyA has determined that providing access to resources with a username and password does not provide adequate security and will require multifactor authentication.
 Contractors and temp workers will use their Active Directory credentials and a TOTP token to authenticate.

 Citrix Workspace incorporates a cloud-delivered Time-based One-Time Password (TOTP) providing multifactor authentication.
 Contractors and temp workers register with the TOTP service and create a pre-shared secret key within the authenticator app on a mobile device.
-Once the contractor or temp worker successfully registers with the TOTP micro-service, they must use the token, along with their Active Directory credentials, to successfully authenticate to Citrix Workspace.
+Once the contractor or temp worker successfully registers with the TOTP micro-service, they must use the token, along with their Active Directory credentials, to authenticate successfully to Citrix Workspace.